drstranges/cached_resource/README.md

 ### Define a resource/repository

-There are a few ways how to create a resource depending on used storage.
+There are a few ways to create a resource depending on used storage.

 #### With In-Memory cache